$100.00

 with Bill McInnis

-If the dark art of sharpening high speed steel turning tools has left you frustrated, this class will usher in clarity and serenity.
-Maintaining a sharp edge on your turning tools is key to producing a beautiful work piece.
-During this demonstration students will learn about sharpening safety and efficiency by utilizing the Oneway Wolverine Sharpening System.
-Don’t let dull tools frustrate your love of turning any longer.
-If the class (CLS066) you are interested in is full or if the date does not work for you, please do not hesitate to call our store and sign up for the "overflow" list.
+If the dark art of sharpening hand tools has left you frustrated, this class will usher in clarity and serenity.
+Maintaining a sharp edge on your turning tools, plane irons, and chisels is key to producing a beautiful work piece with a lot less struggle and frustration.
+During this demonstration students will learn about sharpening safety and efficiency by utilizing proper sharpening systems and techniques.
+Don’t let dull tools frustrate your love of turning and wood working any longer.
+If the class you are interested in is full or if the date does not work for you, please do not hesitate to call our store and sign up for the "overflow" list.
 We will contact you when the class is scheduled again.

 507_RRwProjects1.jpg